 - the precession of the equinoxes.

-* Stonehenge & Carahunge: Dr. Paris Herouni argues that like other "henges" in Europe, the meaning of both monuments is "Speaking Stones", with the Armenian car meaning stone, and hunge (hunch) meaning sound, echo, or voice.
-If so, as there is no English word henge, Prof. Herouni has solved the mystery of the meaning of the name Stonehenge, with a linguistic connection that reinforces the intuitive meaning, that these stones speak of the nature of the cosmos.
+- Stonehenge & Carahunge: Dr. Paris Herouni argues that like other "henges" in Europe, the meaning of both monuments is "Speaking Stones", with the Armenian car meaning stone, and hunge (hunch) meaning sound, echo, or voice.
+If so, as there is no English word henge, Prof. Herouni has solved the mystery of the meaning of the name Stonehenge, with a linguistic connection that reinforces the intuitive meaning, that these stones speak (i.e., teach us) about the nature of the cosmos.

 * Arman, Armen, Armenia, Yan, Aryan, and Caucasian: Herouni points out that Ar, the main god of ancient Armenia, the sun god, is the primary Armenian root and is the prefix to fully three percent of Armenian words, and that Arman means man of the sun, Armen means men of the sun, and Armenia (with the ia suffix in the ancient language) meaning land of the Sun.
 Regarding the term Aryan, Herouni goes back further than the traditional etymology (Sanskrit/Iran), to suggest the derivation of Ar and yan.
 Yan, also ian, is the typical suffix for Armenian names such as Petrosian, Galoyan, Vartanian.
 Thus Aryan would mean "from the Sun land", referring to those descended physically or even culturally from Armenia.
 Caucasians is a more recent term and not used technically today for whites, adopted to refer to those originating from the Caucasus Mountains.
 (The Major Caucasus Mountains run just north of Armenia and the Lesser Caucasus Mountains run through Armenia.)
 Finally, there is much more to Armenia's role in the development of civilization than scholarship has recognized.
 And with the mountains of Ararat in Armenia's backyard, don't expect a forthright investigation of the matter.
-So, while Paris Herouni is an old-earth secularist, Real Science Radio highly recommends his book, Armenians and Old Armenia!
+So, while Paris Herouni is an old-earth secularist, Real Science Radio highly recommends his book, Armenians and Old Armenia at Amazon and searchable at Google Books!
+(And for those interested, see also rsr.org/exodus#archaeoastronomy and for Herouni's claim that ancient Armenians gave individual names to each of the 24 hours in a day, see rsr.org/24.)

 * Incidentally, Armenian Translation Helps Save Ancient Chronologies: The Story of the Armenian Translation of the Eusebius' Chronological Tables provides a glimpse into one of the ways in which ancient history has been preserved.

-Today's Resource: Get this book, The Genius of Ancient Man — Evolution's Nightmare by Don Landis, president of Jackson Hole Bible College, along with other great creation resources at AiG's online bookstore and check out the fascinating Genius of Ancient Man blog by Don Landis and other researchers.
+Today's Resource: Check out the RSR science department in our online rsr.org/store.
+Also the book, The Genius of Ancient Man — Evolution's Nightmare by Don Landis, president of Jackson Hole Bible College, is available at AiG's online bookstore and check out the fascinating Genius of Ancient Man blog by Don and others.